-Going to Taiwan further strengthen my desire to learn Chinese and work in an area related to China in the future.
+Going to Taiwan to further strengthen my desire to learn Chinese and work in an area related to China in the future.
 I have just completed one year of study in Taiwan at the ICLP program at The National Taiwan University.
 I am as passionate as ever about further building relations between China and Australia and I now have a particular focus on Taiwan.
-In the future I hope to work in China or Taiwan, hopefully in business or government.
+In the future, I hope to work in China or Taiwan, hopefully in business or government.

 Latest posts by Marie-Alice McLean-Dreyfus (see all)

 - Talking Taiwan Over Beers Video Interview - September 10, 2017

 - 5 reasons why studying in Taiwan will teach you more than just Chinese - April 30, 2017